SLICE alignment workflow

 Adjust left sheet Y center

-Adjust the Center setting in the Left Sheet Controls section of SLICE Light sheet panel to center the light sheet vertically in the field of view.
-When entering this step, the height of the light sheet will automatically adjust to the lowest setting = 1.
+Adjust the Center setting in the SLICE Light sheet panel, Left Sheet Controls pane to center the light sheet vertically in the field of view.

 -